iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 PROV also has a set of [Expanded Terms](https://www.w3.org/TR/2013/REC-prov-o-20130430/#description-expanded-terms), which are also quite expressible in schema.org:
 <img width="1729" height="957" alt="image" src="https://github.com/user-attachments/assets/0069ebd3-febf-4f4a-a582-8adc3d2c7389" />

+While other extensions exist, we'll be focusing on aligning our schema.org to these sets of terms.
+A mapping between schema.org properties and Types to PROV terms is available in the [SSSOM](https://mapping-commons.github.io/sssom/) format, [here](https://github.com/iodepo/odis-arch/blob/master/resources/semantic-maps/schema-to-prov.sssom).

 # Core JSON-LD/schema.org patterns for expressing provenance